bigcartel/dugway/README.md

 [![Walkthrough](http://cl.ly/image/101e1z3Y3B1w/Screen%20Shot%202013-04-01%20at%205.04.40%20PM.png)](https://vimeo.com/bigcartel/dugway)

-## Known Issues & Limitations

-* *You can't currently upload a Dugway build/zip to Big Cartel.* This is next on our list, and is what we built Dugway in preparation for.
-For now you'll still need to copy/paste theme pages individually in the Big Cartel admin, and host images, fonts, and JavaScript assets separately.
-* *Big Cartel doesn't currently support custom settings.json.* Since we don't support fully uploadable themes yet (as mentioned above), you can't currently use a custom settings.json.
-For now you'll need to base your theme off of one of our [default themes](https://github.com/bigcartel-themes) and its settings.json.
-* *Dugway doesn't currently support all discounts and shipping features.* For now it's best to test those with a live store so it can interact with actual discount and shipping information.
+## Disclaimer

+_Dugway is used internally by Big Cartel to develop our themes, and only we are able to modify a theme's settings.json file, host a theme's assets, and upload a fully packaged theme zip.
+You're free to use Dugway to develop a custom theme, or modify one of our [default themes](https://github.com/bigcartel-themes), but you'll need to base your settings.json on one of our [default themes](https://github.com/bigcartel-themes), host images, fonts, and JavaScript assets separately, and copy/paste theme pages individually in the Big Cartel admin._

 ## Install